 Upon release, FBI intimidation of potential employers shut off all employment possibilities in the computer profession and stepped-up COINTELPRO harassment, surveillance, and provocations soon drove him underground.

-In May 1973, while driving the New Jersey Turnpike, he and his comrades were stopped by N.J. state troopers.
-One companion, Zayd Shakur, was killed, another companion, Assata Shakur, was wounded and captured.
+In May 1973, while driving the New Jersey Turnpike, he and two companions were stopped by N.J. state troopers.
+One companion was killed, and another was wounded and captured.
 One state trooper was killed and another wounded, and Sundiata was captured days later.
 After a highly sensationalized and prejudicial trial, he was convicted of the death of the state trooper and was sentenced to life plus 30 years consecutive.

 Life in Prison

-Upon entering Trenton State Prison he was subsequently confined to a new and specially created Management Control Unit (MCU) solely because of his political background.
+Upon entering Trenton State Prison he was subsequently confined to a new and specially created Management Control Unit (MCU).
 He remained in MCU almost five years, let out of the cell only ten minutes a day for showers and two hours twice a week for recreation.

-In September 1979, the International Jurist interviewed Sundiata and subsequently declared him a political prisoner.
+In September 1979, the International Jurist interviewed Sundiata.
 A few days later prison officials secretly transferred him during the middle of the night to the federal prison system and put him en route to the infamous federal concentration camp at Marion, Illinois, although he had no federal charges or sentences.